 This is the terrible dilemma of the human being, rooted in millions (if not billions) of lives in subhuman forms and then untold lives in deluded human situations.
 Since the problem is not intellectual but instinctual, no amount of intellectual activity or even emotional attempts will dislodge these delusions.
 We have to directly dissolve them in their form as bundles or aggregates of subconscious impressions known as vasanas.
-We have to engage in hand-to-hand encounters with them by entering the subconscious through the practice of meditation and dispelling them in that way alone.
-This is not as difficult or traumatic as it might be expected, for as Jesus said: “Greater is he that is in you, than he that is in the world” (I John 4:4), meaning that our true Self, our Atman, is far more powerful than the delusive ego-mind that is only in the world, only a mass of vibrating energy–in itself nothing at all.
+We have to engage in hand-to-hand struggles with them by entering the subconscious through the practice of meditation and dispelling them.
+This is the only way, and is not as difficult or traumatic as it might be expected, for: “Greater is he that is in you, than he that is in the world” (I John 4:4), meaning that our true Self, our Atman, is far more powerful than the delusive ego-mind that is only in the world, only a mass of vibrating energy, in itself nothing at all.

 Once the mind has become purified of these vasanas and positive qualities have been established in the mind, the opposite occurs.
-Then evil is hard–even impossible–and good is easy and natural.
+Then evil is hard, even impossible, and good is easy and natural.
 It is all a matter of energy constructs in the form of samskaras and vasanas.
-That is why the Gita says: “Even a wise man acts according to the tendencies of his own nature.
-All living creatures follow their tendencies.
-What use is any external restraint?”
+That is why the Gita says: “One acts according to one’s own prakriti–even the wise man does so.
+Beings follow their own prakriti; what will restraint accomplish?”
 (Bhagavad Gita 3:33).
-This is very important truth.
+This is a very important truth.
 Our actions spring not from our true Self, but from the energy levels in which the Self is enwrapped.
 So it is not our Self we need to change, but those subtle life energies that have been trained by our own actions to behave in a negative and detrimental manner.
 It is a matter of re-education, and that is the purpose of yoga.

 Those who speak ill of dharma